What are the pros and cons of hostels?

 3. Most Hostels Come Equipped With a Kitchen

-Most hotels don’t contain a kitchen, and that is because they either want you to spend more money in their on-site restaurant or save some space.
+Most hotels don’t have a kitchen you can use, and that is because they either want you to spend more money in their on-site restaurant or save some space.
 In contrast, most hostels come equipped with a full kitchen, allowing travelers to cook their own meals.

 There are many advantages to having a kitchen in a hostel.
 If you are traveling to a place where the food is not to your liking, guess what?
 You can make your own food in the hostel.